Two Weeks to Live (TV series)

-Two Weeks to Live is a six-part 2020 TV miniseries, produced for Sky UK and HBO Max starring Maisie Williams as Kim Noakes, a misfit, who has been raised in almost total isolation "living off-the-grid" in rural Scotland for most of her life by her overprotective survivalist mother, Tina (Sian Clifford).
+Two Weeks to Live is a six-part television miniseries, produced for Sky UK and HBO Max starring Maisie Williams as Kim Noakes, a misfit, who has been raised in almost total isolation living "off-the-grid" in rural Scotland for most of her life by her overprotective survivalist mother, Tina (Sian Clifford).

 Plot summary

 Kim goes to a pub for the first time as an adventure and meets two brothers.
 She is naive and goes home with them where a practical joke is played on Kim – a fake video depicting a nuclear apocalypse and that everybody has just two weeks to live.
 Kim, raised to believe the end times were close, sets off to kill the man who murdered her father in front of her when she was a child.